pbaja/DoubleDecker/src/wished_knowing.md

-# 🧙 A compilation of things I wished somebody would tell me earlier
+# 🧙 Read before continuing
-As the title says.
-Really, these things should be known as soon as possible.
+A compilation of things I wished somebody would tell me earlier.

 ## Gaming mode
 - To take a screenshot, press STEAM + R1 (right bumper)

 ## Desktop Mode
-**THERE IS NO TEXT EDITOR**
+- **THERE IS NO TEXT EDITOR**
 I am not counting vim, as using it without a physical keyboard makes no sense.
 I recommend installing a simple text editor: `KWrite`.
 You can find it in the Discover app.